LinaM20/MusicVisuals/README.md

 # Instructions
--To start the music, press the space key.
+- To start the music, press the space key.
 This starts the music off and the visuals begin reacting.
--Next press either 1, 2 or 3 to see different visuals, colours and shapes respond to the music.
+- Next press either 1, 2 or 3 to see different visuals, colours and shapes respond to the music.
--If you press key 1, you should see a sphere.
+- If you press key 1, you should see a sphere.
--Press key 2 to
+- Press key 2 to
--Pressing key 3 will produce a cube with a waveform in the middle.
+- Pressing key 3 will produce a cube with a waveform in the middle.
 The waveform reacts to the music and different parts of the waveform move.

 # How it works